 This homework has a duration of one week.
-Fork the repository, commit your changes in the git, and invite us (@dpmh) to hand in your homework.
+Fork the repository and commit your changes in the git to hand in your homework.

 The programming language of this homework is C++.
 We provide you a code skeleton, add functions needed for the implementation.
 For performance measuring of the experiments, you can either use the provided perfEvent.hpp or use the tools you applied in the previous assignments.